efoxepstein/regu/README.md

 Regu is a fun experiment to see if it's viable to make fast, limited-power regular expressions for Ruby backed by DFAs.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'regu'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install regu

 ## Usage

 I really don't recommend using it yet, it's very much broken and un-tested.
 If you want to help, add some specs, fix some bugs, have a good time.